 Known among musicians and fans as "Smiling Billy," Billy Higgins was first introduced to the broader jazz public when he came to the East Coast with the Ornette Coleman Quartet in 1959 for their extended engagement at the Five Spot Cafe.
 Although he does not have many records under his own name, Higgins was often in great demand as a sideman, providing sensitive accompaniment in a variety of settings.

-His drumming was an important addition to many recordings, such as Andrew Hill's Point of Departure, Herbie Hancock's Takin' Off, and Lee Morgan's The Sidewinder, the last two being especially popular jazz albums.
+His drumming was an important addition to many recordings, such as Dexter Gordon's Go!, Herbie Hancock's Takin' Off, and Lee Morgan's The Sidewinder, the last two being especially popular jazz albums.
 He would intermittently work with Coleman again in the 1960s and 1970s as well.
 Outside of Coleman, a frequent musical collaborator was Cedar Walton, an association that began in 1966 and continued into the 1990s, often in Walton's Eastern Rebellion band.

 In 1989, Higgins co-founded a cultural community center, the World Stage, in Los Angeles to advance the position of African-American music, literature, and art.
 In the 1990s his career was halted by kidney disease, leading to a subsequent kidney transplant.
 After resuming playing, he remained much in demand for record dates.
 During 1999-2001, he worked frequently with Charles Lloyd when not leading his own bands, recording some of his most inventive drumming while playing against Lloyd's saxophone.